ioqy/docker-compose-update-all/README.md

 # A bash script to update all running docker compose containers to their newest available image

-Executes `docker pull` and `docker up -d` for all running docker-compose files.
+Executes `docker pull` and `docker compose up -d` for all running docker-compose files.

 ## Usage